a centre for community-driven response to health challenges

 In addition to registering your patient organisations, EOIs are open for Standing Committee members to guide this global health initiative.

-Pathways is open to Patient Organisations wishing to have a Pathways specialist nurse in USA, UK, Canada, South Africa, Uganda, Nigeria, New Zealand and Australia.
-Please get in touch at administration@cc-dr.org
+Pathways is open to Patient Organisations wishing to have a Pathways specialist nurse in any country and any setting.

 PHASE 1 Audit of Swiss Patient Organisations